-(C) For any stormwater discharges authorized under any previous version of this general permit, the existing Plan shall be updated by February 1, 2014, as applicable, in accordance with the “Development and Contents of the Plan” (subsection 5(b)(1)), “Stormwater Control Measures” (subsection 5(b)(2)), “Routine Inspections” (subsection 5(b)(4)(B)), and “Monitoring” (subsection 5(c)) sections of this general permit, except for the post-construction measures in subsection 5(b)(2)(C)(i)(a) & (b) and 5(b)(2)(C)(ii)(a).
+(C) For any stormwater discharges authorized under any previous version of this general permit, the existing Plan shall be updated within one hundred twenty (120) days of the effective date of this permit, as applicable, in accordance with subsection 5(b)(1) (“Development and Contents of the Plan”), (“Stormwater Control Measures” (subsection 5(b)(2)), and “Routine Inspections” (subsection 5(b)(4)(B)), except for the post-construction measures in subsection 5(b)(2)(C)(i)(a) & (b) and 5(b)(2)(C)(ii)(a).
 The permittee shall maintain compliance with such Plan thereafter.
 For previously authorized sites discharging to impaired waters or other sensitive areas, the commissioner may require additional control measures or provide authorization under an individual permit pursuant to Sections 4(h) and 3(i).

+The permittee shall ensure that, if circumstances necessitate a revision to the Plan pursuant to this section, the permittee shall work with the designing qualified professional to ensure compliance with the terms and conditions of the general permit.